-- 1.1.
-Shut down any programs that are running on your computer at this time. - 1.2 Make sure you have the following items at the computer that is now directly connected to the cable or DSL modem.
-DO NOT CONNECT THE ROUTER AT THIS TIME. - Quick Installation Guide - The Easy Install Wizard Software CD with User Manual - The Router - The Router's Power Supply - RJ45 Ethernet Networking Cable - 1.3 Turn off any firewall or Internet-connection-sharing software on your computer. - 1.4 Insert the Easy Install Wizard software CD into your CD-ROM drive.
+1. Shut down any programs that are running on your compu ter at this time.

+- 2. Make sure you have the following items at the computer that is now directly connected to the cable or DSL modem.
+DO NOT CONNECT THE ROUTER AT THIS TIME.

+- Quick Installation Guide

+- The Easy Install Wizard CD-ROM

+- The Router

+- The Router power supply

+- RJ45 Ethernet networking cable

+- This User Manual

+- 3. Turn off any firewall or Internet connection sharing software on your computer.

+- 4. Insert the Easy Install Wizard software CD into your CD-ROM drive.
 The Easy Installation Wizard screen will automatically appear on your screen within 15 seconds.
-If it does not, select your CD-ROM drive from "My Computer" and double-click on the file named "EasyInstall.exe" on the CD-ROM.
+If it does not, select your CD-ROM drive from "My Computer" and doubleclick on the file named "EasyInstall.exe" on the CD-ROM.